cellule-tice/moodle-mod_cobra/README.md

 ## Access ##
 A demo access to CoBRA-formatted texts with an English and a Dutch text is available for testing purposes.
 (See Installation section for instructions on how you can get a demo key)

 Note that access to the full CoBRA text repository is free of charge but not open, some resources (dictionaries, texts) being subject to copyright.
+In other words, there is no commercial subscription required and absolutely no fees tu use it, but a win-win convention with the University of Namur is mandatory.
+(We offer the technology, you provide the central text repository with new texts.)

 In order to access the full CoBRA text repository, a written agreement with UNamur is required, that specifies the user's rights.
 (Contact guy.deville@unamur.be).